Rakan-z/Rakan-z/README.md

-- Currently completing an MSc in Data Science at King's College London
+- Currently completing an MSc in Data Science at King's College London.
+- Completed a BEng in Electronic Engineering with Management.
 - Email: rzabian@icloud.com

 <!---